deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18533/index.md

 ![](charts/charts_8_1.png "🔼 Figure 4: Evaluation results of language modeling task.
 The solid and dashed curves represent the PPL of the baselines and LOGO, respectively.")

-> 🔼 The chart displays the perplexity (PPL) scores of several large language models (LLMs) with and without LOGO training across various context lengths, illustrating LOGO's impact on language modeling performance.
+> 🔼 The chart displays the perplexity (PPL) scores of several large language models (LLMs) with and without LOGO training across varying context lengths, showing LOGO's impact on language modeling performance.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Evaluation results of language modeling task.
 The solid and dashed curves represent the PPL of the baselines and LOGO, respectively.